trefx/5s-crate/0.3-DRAFT/index.md

 It is currently out of scope for this specification how to verify that Five Saves Crate was requested by the given person, or how to verify if the person has access to a particular TRE according to their Agreement policies.
 It is therefore RECOMMENDED that implementers check authentication and authorization of a submitted query and use strong encryption.
 Implementers SHOULD check that the `@id` and `affiliation` of the _Requesting Agent_ and _Responsible Project_ corresponds to the authentication, and MAY inject/overwrite client-submitted data.

-Malicious clients submitting a Five Safes Crate may have included additional entities, properties and types, which may cause security concerns in an implementation.
+Malicious clients submitting a Trusted Workflow Run Crate may have included additional entities, properties and types, which may cause security concerns in an implementation.
 Implementers SHOULD sanity check inputs, including ensuring that all paths are relative within the bag or absolute URIs, and MUST remove references to any client-submitted _AssessAction_s, as these could be used to bypass the TRE compliance process.

 Malicious clients MAY attempt to reference URLs or IP addresses that are only accessible within a TRE.
 Implementers MUST perform any URL downloads (such as Workflow RO-Crates or container images) in a way that does not access the secured TRE network, e.g. from a _Demilitarized Zone_ (DMZ) with a network firewall restricting access to the TRE, or through a proxying repository controlled by TRE administrators.